Review: HO Sports Beacon Inflatable Kayak

 At 36 inches width with a flat bottom, the boat offers excellent stability.

 I note that the skeg is 8 inches long, which, adding another two inches for hull displacement, equates to a minimum water depth of 10 inches this boat can play in.
 But one feature of a removable skeg is that you don’t have to use it.
 If you’re going to be in “skinny water” less than the skeg depth allows, you can paddle without it.
-I’ve experimented and found that the boat will handle OK without the skeg, but does blow around more easily.
+I’ve experimented and found that the boat will handle OK without the skeg but does blow around more easily.
 Tracking is not as crisp, but not as bad as I would have expected for a flat-bottomed boat.
 I suspect the small keel ridge at the front makes the difference.

 I would also remove the skeg if I were to try any whitewater paddling.
-The manufacturer does not specify any whitewater rating, and I’m not a whitewater paddler.
+The manufacturer does not specify any whitewater rafting, and I’m not a whitewater paddler.
 I cannot comment on whitewater capabilities.

 Durability